 - Country experiences including implants in family planning programs employing strategies such as task sharing, mobile services, social franchising, integrated services, and more

-Members of the Long-Acting and Permanent Methods (LA/PMs) Community of Practice developed this Toolkit, under the leadership of EngenderHealth, FHI 360, the Johns Hopkins Bloomberg School of Public Health Center for Communication Programs, and the U.S. Agency for International Development.
+Members of the Long-Acting and Permanent Methods (LA/PMs) Community of Practice developed this Toolkit, under the leadership of EngenderHealth, FHI 360, the Johns Hopkins Center for Communication Programs, and the U.S. Agency for International Development.
 The Toolkit includes resources from more than 50 publishers.

 If you have experience with the introduction or provision of hormonal implants, we invite you to tell us about it through the feedback form, where you can also suggest new resources for the Toolkit.